-and the amount of money flowing into their area.
+When Suharto, the then president of the New Order regime, announced that 2000 would be the year when Indonesia would "tinggal landas" (take off) economically, his statement helped heighten the Desa farmers' expectations and anxieties about the new millennium.
+They began to hear rumors of new plantation companies being built close to their villages, new job opportunities, and the amount of money flowing into their area.
 Yet at the same time, they realized the possibility of losing their land, as it slowly trickled out of their hands and into the grip of these companies.
-In Buayan river area, development seemed perennially to be perennially on the threshold-always about to come.
-The future not only was characterized by economic progress and technological advancement but also implied a new society (Bubandt 1998, 2015), one composed of development-oriented people who had voluntarily moved out from their underdeveloped-ness.
+In the Buayan river area, development seemed to be perennially on the threshold-always about to come.
+The future not only was characterized by economic progress and technological advancement but also implied a new society (Bubandt 1998, 2015; Tsing 2015), one composed of development-oriented people who had voluntarily moved out from their underdevelopedness.

-From the 2000s onwards, the government continued to fully support the rapid plantation expansion into the depths of Desa farmers' forest territory As exemplified in the words of the former Indonesian minister of agriculture Bungaran Saragih, "the agribusiness system approach is chosen ... primarily to protect, facilitate, and promote our small family farmers' better livelihood along with their fellow landless laborers.
+From the 2000s onwards, the government continued to fully support the rapid plantation expansion into the depths of Desa farmers' forest territory.
+As exemplified in the words of the former Indonesian minister of agriculture Bungaran Saragih, "the agribusiness system approach is chosen ... primarily to protect, facilitate, and promote our small family farmers' better livelihood along with their fellow landless laborers.
 Since the beginning, our primary intention is to uplift the well-being of the poorest segment of our country ... the majority of our people" (Bissonnette 2013).
 The government has maintained the decade-long economic development rhetoric, positioning Desa farmers as a vulnerable society in need of saving through plantation intervention.